- Date : 09/05/2020

 - Read: 5 mins

 So many car insurance terms and conditions to peruse, so many policy papers to pry apart!
 If only there was some sort of insurance dictionary you could refer to… Well, now there is.

 1. Insured Declared Value (IDV)

-One of the most commonly used insurance claim terms, Insured Declared Value or IDV is the current market value of your vehicle.
+One of the most commonly used motor insurance claim terms, Insured Declared Value or IDV is the current market value of your vehicle.

 IDV refers to the highest sum payable by the insurer for a vehicle insurance policy.
-It is, thus, the maximum amount you can claim in case of total loss of your vehicle if, for instance, it gets stolen or damaged beyond repair.
+It is, thus, the maximum amount you can claim in case of a total loss of your vehicle if, for instance, it gets stolen or damaged beyond repair.

 Tip: Refrain from quoting an Insured Declared Value lower than the actual market value of your car.
 Though you may think that would allow you to pay less premium, it may also result in you receiving inadequate compensation.

 2. Own Damage Premium

-Own Damage Premium is the premium you pay to avail an insurance cover equal to the IDV, and forms a major part of your total motor insurance premium.
+Own Damage Premium is the premium you pay to avail a motor insurance coverage equal to the IDV and forms a major part of your total motor insurance premium.

 ODP insures your vehicles against losses caused by events outside of your control.
 This includes natural disasters like earthquakes and tornadoes, as well as man-made calamities like fires and explosions.

 Tip: Own Damage Premium differs according to the model, cubic capacity, geographical zones, etc. of the vehicle, so make sure you specifically ask about it.

 3. Zero Depreciation Cover

 When you make motor insurance claims, standard insurance policies deduct depreciation on replaced parts.
 However, if you opt for a Zero Depreciation Cover, insurance companies waive off depreciation on such replaced parts, which means that you get a higher claim amount.

 Tip: This cover is generally only applicable for the first few motor insurance claims.
 Though it may demand a steeper premium, it’s advisable to opt for Zero Depreciation Cover given that the claim amount is considerably higher.

 4. No Claim Bonus (NCB)